Paris offers many opportunities for creative writing workshops

 In addition to the morning master classes, the workshop will also include an expert panel, author readings and social events.
 Come improve your writing skills with guidance from accomplished instructors.
 Surround yourself with other writers who are working to elevate their craft.
 Immerse yourself in Paris, the city that has inspired authors and creative minds for generations.
 Other writing courses in Paris include Shaping the Short Story, Paris Vignettes, Travel Blogging in Paris, The Craft of Memoir Writing and Writing Your First Novel.

-Join select students and professional writers for an intensive writing course in Paris.
-College credit is available for this hands-on English-language writing program, with intensive writing courses in Paris that include instruction in:
+Join select students and professional writers for an intensive course in Paris.
+College credit is available for this hands-on writing program, with instruction in:

 - Travel Writing